richgel999/simple_opencl/README.md

 Under Windows load the generated .SLN with Visual Studio 2019/2022.
 All included headers/import libs are in the project, so no 3rd party SDK's are required.
 Be sure to right click on "simple_ocl" and select "Set as Startup Project" before running.

 Under Linux, you will need a driver with OpenCL support, and the OpenCL headers/libraries.
 The easiest thing to do is to use the NVidia proprietary driver, then use "`sudo apt-get install nvidia-cuda-toolkit`".
 [This](https://linuxhandbook.com/setup-opencl-linux-docker/) page may help.
+You may need to also install "opencl-headers".
 Install and run the "clinfo" app to validate that your driver supports OpenCL.
 CMake will automatically find the OpenCL headers/libraries.

 Under OSX (High Sierra), it just works for me.
 CMake handles finding the libs/headers.